Pranav082001/stock-analyzer-bot/README.md

 b) More tools can be added.
 Fo eg. math tool to perform complex technical analysis \
 b) More robust prompting for stable output \
 c) Support of other opensource LLMS \
-d) Note- Its a fun hobby project, Feel free to add any suggestions/ moodification
+d) Note- I am not a finance expert, Its just a fun hobby project, Feel free to add any suggestions/ moodification